metalwarrior665/actor-results-checker/README.md

 It contains:
 - `totalItemCount`, `badItemCount`, `identificationFields`
-- `badFields` array that shows how many times each field was bad.
+- `badFields` Object that shows how many times each field was bad.
 This way you instantly see your problematic spots.
-- `extraFields` array that show how many times an extra field was encountered.
+- `extraFields` Object that shows how many times an extra field was encountered.
+- `totalFieldCounts` Object that shows how many times a field was seen in the dataset.
+Field is considered seen if its value is not `null` or `''` (empty string).
+It is like JS truthy value but considers `0` valid.
 - `badItems` Link to another record with an array of all bad items.
 The `data` diplay their content whole or just with `identificationFields` plus bad fields to shorten the length.
 Also for each bad item, you will see exactly the `badFields` (that didn't match the predicate or were extra) and `itemIndex` to locate your item in the dataset.

 ```json